inclusive-design/adaptive-palette/docs/TelegraphicMessageTranslation.md

 ## Saved Data

-The feature stores one record per telegraphic message in browser local storage.
-Each record contains:

-- Timestamp
-- Original telegraphic message
+Translations are stored in the shared **Message Log** in browser local storage, described in [WordPrediction.md](WordPrediction.md).
+Pressing **Sentence** records the message itself; choosing a sentence adds the translation to that record:

 - Model name
 - All generated sentence candidates
 - Preferred sentence